Leonit Abazi

-Leonit Abazi (born 5 July 1993) is a Kosovar professional footballer who plays as a left back for Football Superleague of Kosovo club Ballkani the Kosovo national team.
+Leonit Abazi (born 5 July 1993) is a Kosovar professional footballer who plays as a left back.

 Club career

 Skënderbeu Korçë

-Born in Gjilan, in modern-day Kosovo, Abazi played with Drita in the Football Superleague of Kosovo before moving to Albania to join the reigning defending champions Skënderbeu Korçë in the summer of 2013.
+Born in Gjilan, in modern-day Kosovo, with a family originally from the village of Perlepnica in Gjilan.
+Abazi played with Drita in the Football Superleague of Kosovo before moving to Albania to join the reigning defending champions Skënderbeu Korçë in the summer of 2013.
 He made his debut for Sëenderbeu in their victory on penalty shootouts against Laçi in the 2013 Albanian Supercup.

 Abazi made his first Albanian Superliga appearance on 15 September 2013 in second matchday against Flamurtari Vlorë, playing the second half as the team was defeated 1–2 away.
 Later on 3 October, he was replaced after only 17 minutes in the match against Vllaznia Shkodër.
 Some days after, it was reported that Abazi has plucked his left knee ligaments and will be sidelined for the next 6 months.
 He finished his first season in Albania by making 12 appearances in all competitions.

 Abazi playing his first competitive match after 10 months on 17 August 2014 in the 2014 Albanian Supercup against Flamurtari Vlorë which was won 1–0 at Qemal Stafa Stadium.
 He scored his maiden Skënderbeu goal on 1 October in the first leg of 2014–15 Albanian Cup first round in the 1–10 thrashing of Himara.
 Abazi opened his Albanian Superliga account on 23 February of the following year against championship rivals Kukësi.
 He dedicated the goal to his mother.
 He concluded 2014–15 season 32 appearances in all competitions, including 23 in league as Skënderbeu retained the championship for the fourth time in a row.

 Following the end of the season, Abazi signed a new deal with the club along with teammate Bajram Jashanica.
 The new contract would run until 30 June 2017 and had the option to renew for another year.
 In the summer of 2015, Abazi made two appearances as substitute as Skenderbeu become first Albanian club to reach Champions League play-off.
 Skënderbeu was eventually eliminated by Dinamo Zagreb in the play-off which meant Skënderbeu had qualified to 2015–16 UEFA Europa League group stage for the first time in history.